 A: It is amazing!
 You can literally just walk outside your building and find a taxi or use Uber and get picked up in a fancy car like a Lexus.
 The public transportation like the bus and train is very good.
 You have a train coming every few minutes.
 The buses and trains are clean, modern and easily accessible for everyone.

 Q: How would you rate the healthcare in Dubai?
 Are there any hospitals you would recommend?

 A: The healthcare here is good, I would say.
 I would recommend City Hospital or the Medi-Clinic.

 Q: What are the biggest safety issues facing expats living in Dubai?
 Are there any areas expats should avoid?

 A: Dubai is a very safe country.
 I do not feel scared or concerned regarding safety at all.
 The police are also very helpful if you would need them, and they are very supportive.

 Q: How do you rate the standard of housing in the city?
 What different options are available for expats?

 A: Amazing.
 Most expats live in apartment buildings or villas.
 The accommodation differs from standard (older buildings) to very modern.
-My apartment is big and I have two bedrooms with their own bathrooms and a guest toilet, a washing room and balcony.
-The building has its own gym for tenants to use along with a sauna and steam room.
+My apartment is big, and I have two bedrooms with their own bathrooms, a guest toilet, a washing room and a balcony.
+The building has its own gym for tenants to use, along with a sauna and steam room.
 The rooftop offers a big swimming pool with a smaller one separately for children (knee-deep) and a jacuzzi.
-On the ground floor we have a salon, laundry, paid gym, supermarket and barber and next to the building a pharmacy.
+On the ground floor, we have a salon, laundry, paid gym, supermarket and barber, and next to the building a pharmacy.
 The best part is that every place in Dubai delivers whatever you need.
 No need to even leave the apartment.
 This works for things from food to medicine.

 Q: Any areas or suburbs you’d recommend for expats to live in?